 New York, US

 With her family they used to love winter gatherings on their frozen pond in upstate New York.
 They played music and danced on the frozen ice.
-They miss this fun family winter activity which they have not been able to do for many years.
-Each winter for the past 15-20 years their pond froze over but for the recent 4-5 years in has stopped freezing entirely.
+They miss this fun winter family activity which they have not been able to do for many years.
+Each winter for the past 15-20 years their pond froze over but for the recent 4-5 years it has stopped freezing entirely.